 Traditionally, Filipino Pork Adobo is served over plain white rice.
 The rice is drenched in the rich, adobo sauce.

-Pork Adobo can last approximately one week in the refrigerator and for months in the freezer.
-Defrost frozen adobo in the microwave, or stove-top.
+Pork Adobo can last approximately one week in the refrigerator and four months in the freezer.

-- Cut pork into large chunks and sprinkle with black pepper.
+- Slice pork into large chunks and sprinkle with black pepper.

 - Add oil to a Dutch oven, and heat for a minute or two.

-- Saute onion and garlic, scraping the bottom of the pot.
+- Sauté onion and garlic, scraping the bottom of the pot to deglaze.
 Return meat to the pot.

-- Mix the remaining ingredients, and pour over the pot ingredients.
+- Mix the remaining ingredients, and pour over into pot.

 - Place the lid on the pot and simmer for 30 to 45 minutes.
 To thicken the sauce further, remove the lid and continue to cook a few minutes longer.
 Serve the pork adobo over white rice.